|

 rotating schedule.
 All members serve four-year terms.

-for election again in November 2013 based on the new districts.
+for election again in November 2019.

 Go